UP | HOME

 Sorry, your browser does not support SVG.

 Characters like ⓿, ❶, etc. denotes the acceptance sets a transition belongs to.
 In this case, there is only one acceptance set, called 0, containing a single transition.
-An acceptance set can contains multiple transitions, and a transition may also belong to multiple acceptance sets.
+An acceptance set can contain multiple transitions, and a transition may also belong to multiple acceptance sets.
 An infinite path through this automaton is accepting iff it visits each acceptance set infinitely often.
 Therefore, in the above example, any accepted path will necessarily leave the initial state after a finite amount of steps, and then it will verify the property b infinitely often.
 It is also possible that an automaton do not use any acceptance set at all, in which any run is accepting.

 Here is a TGBA with multiple acceptance sets (we omit the call to dot to render the output of ltl2tgba from now on):